STOCKS NEWS EUROPE-Voegele plummets, no comment from stakeholder Migros

 Shares drop 15.7 percent to 7.2 Swiss francs at 1048 GMT, after hitting an all-time low of 7.0 francs earlier in the session.

-Migros declines to comment and Voegele, which had a net loss of 109 million Swiss francs ($114.86 million) in 2012, says it has no explantion for the recent weakness in its share price.
+Migros declined to comment and Voegele, which had a net loss of 109 million Swiss francs ($114.86 million) in 2012, said it had no explantion for the recent weakness in its share price.

-Traders say the decline could be due to a big shareholder, possibly Migros, selling shares.
-They also say Voegele could have to do further writedowns linked to its withdrawal from eastern Europe or might have to raise capital or renegotiate credit facilities with banks.
+Traders said the decline could be due to a big shareholder, possibly Migros, selling shares.
+They also said Voegele could have to do further writedowns linked to its withdrawal from eastern Europe or might have to raise capital or renegotiate credit facilities with banks.

 Reuters Messaging rm://rupert.pretterklieber.reuters.com@reuters.net